 He had a strong family history of migraine and also a history of attention deficit disorder requiring treatment with Ritalin.
 That therapy was discontinued about age 10 for the drug as beginning to speed him up rather than slow him down.
-(Please see my previous blog- our response to drugs change occording to time and circumstance)
+(Please see my previous blog- our response to drugs change according to time and circumstance)

-I believed the young man suffered migraine although it’s presentation was most atypical.
+I believed the young man suffered migraines although it’s presentation was most atypical.
 It lacked most of the defining features of that disease but I viewed the positive family history of typical migraine (father and sister) as supportive.
-Also supportive was the appearence of headache at the same time every day, very tycical for migraine.
+Also supportive was the appearance of headache at the same time every day, very tycical for migraine.
 Lastly, the past history of attention deficit disorder because that disease and other features of the bipolar spectrum (see my books and blogs) has a high concordance with migraine.
 Interestingly. his. headaches began at age 10, shortly after he stopped Ritalin.
 A coincidence?????.
 Personally, I kind of doubt it.

 It was an easy trade off for me.
-A marginally functional existence and repeated intestinal bleeding both under the sponorship of 12-15 aspirin tablets versus freedom from headache pain under the sponsorship of a widely used and relatively safe low order opiate.
+A marginally functional existence and repeated intestinal bleeding both under the sponsorship of 12-15 aspirin tablets versus freedom from headache pain under the sponsorship of a widely used and relatively safe low order opiate.
 I prescribed hydrococone, 10 mg.

 Opiate therapy is not without risk but it can be effective in preventing migraine.